Resources

 This software is still new to me, but I can see the potential for complete automation of my deep-sky imaging in the backyard.
 Once I am able to construct an observatory, I will likely control my sessions largely with Sequence Generator Pro (SGP).

-I used this software in it’s most basic form during my experiences with the ZWO ASI071MC-Cool camera in March 2017.
+I used this software in its most basic form during my experiences with the ZWO ASI071MC-Cool camera in March 2017.
 This software offers a generous 45-day, full-featured trial version.

 If you’re interested in the computer I use for controlling my camera and telescope, I’ve written a detailed post about the PC I now use.
 There are several options available for controlling and automating your astrophotography equipment, but I prefer the convenience and practicality of a laptop computer.